 Detailed Equipment List You Will Need for this Project

-The J1000 kit includes both an aluminum and a brass billet of 3/4″ square stock cut to slightly over 3/4″ long ready for you to make this interesting puzzle on your Sherline mill.
-Included are a P/N 3079 3/8″ end-mill holder, and P/N 7402 1/8″ End Mill, 3/8″ Shank (2-Flute), a key ring and instructions.
-Complete kit instructions are included that take you step-by-step through the facing, drilling and boring processes needed to free up the jack within the raw stock.
+The kit includes both an aluminum and a brass billet of 3/4″ square stock cut to slightly over 3/4″ long ready for you to make this interesting puzzle on your Sherline mill.
+Included are a 3/8″ end mill holder, a 1/8″ End Mill, a 3/8″ Shank (2-Flute), a key ring, machinable wax, and instructions.